metaseed/metaGo/README.md

 * extend the default jumpToBracket command.
 * <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>\\</kbd>: jump to the begin bracket that contains the cursor.
 Press the shortcut *again* jump to the end bracket.

+> it's very easy to triger metago command: type `F1, xx...`. `xx` is a prefix for search metago commands

 ### Other resources that help you understand MetaGo

 [Use MetaGo to Quickly Move Around Your Code in VS Code](https://scotch.io/starters/visual-studio-code/metago#toc-conclusion)